 National Steel and Shipbuilding Company (NASSCO)

-Several lawsuits have surfaced after employees and contractors came forward after being diagnosed with mesothelioma and asbestosis.
-In one particular case, an employee sued the shipyard’s manufacturer after his wife developed mesothelioma through second-hand exposure.
-The Shipyard’s Worker Union also filed a lawsuit against the shipyard for violating for unfair labor practices after the company refused to allow a new health inspector to join the union and assess the health risks associated at the job site.
+The Shipyard’s Worker Union also filed a lawsuit against the shipyard for unfair labor practices after the company refused to allow a new health inspector to join the union and assess the health risks.

 Schools and Hospitals Associated with Asbestos Use in San Diego